trashcan-bangkit/ML/README.md

 ![Sub-category](/images/conf-sub.png)

 ## Deployment
 The final model was saved in `.h5` and the API ran in Flask Python.
-The Flask app later deployed in cloud using Cloud Run.
+The Flask app later deployed in cloud using Docker and Cloud Run.

 ### Requirements
 ```